 Elliptic curve digital signature (ECDSA)

-For DLMS/COSEM the elliptic curve digital signature (ECDSA) algorithm as specified in FIPS PUB 186-4:2013 has been selected.
+For DLMS®/COSEM the elliptic curve digital signature (ECDSA) algorithm as specified in FIPS PUB 186-4:2013 has been selected.
 NSA1 provides an implementation guide.

-In DLMS/COSEM the elliptic curves and algorithms used shall be:
+In DLMS®/COSEM the elliptic curves and algorithms used shall be:

 in the case of Security Suite 1, the elliptic curve P-256 with the SHA-256 hash algorithm;